pingidentity/pingidentity-solution-stacks/docs/workforce.md

   4. Sign on to your PingOne for Enterprise account and go to `Setup` &#8594; `Identity Repository` &#8594; `Connect to an Identity Repository` and select `PingFederate`.
   5. In PingOne for Enterprise, select `Yes` that you currently have a PingFederate installation.
   6. In PingOne for Enterprise, click `Next` and copy the activation key for PingFederate.

+     > If you bring down the Workforce stack without having set up a local Docker volume to store configuration changes as recommended in [Get started](getStarted.md), your prior configuration of PingFederate will not be saved and you'll need to repeat your PingFederate set up.
+In this case, however, PingOne for Enterprise will retain its PingFederate configuration, so you'll be able to use the existing activation key in PingOne for Enterprise.
+In PingOne for Enterprise just select to edit the configuration and again copy the activation key displayed.

   7. In PingFederate, copy into the `Activation Key` field the single-use activation key, and click `Next`.
   8. You're asked whether to connect to a Directory server.
 Select `Yes, Connect a Directory Server`.
   9. The LDAP configuration form for the directory server is displayed.
 Use the following entries: